gitrdm/ragms02/README.md

 ```

 ### Implementation Details
-- Ignore logic is implemented in `examples/ignore_utils.py` using the `pathspec` library.
+- Ignore logic is implemented in `ignore_utils.py` (used by all watcher and ingestion scripts) using the `pathspec` library.
-- Both watcher and bulk ingest scripts should import and use this utility for consistent behavior.
+- All watcher and bulk ingest scripts import and use this utility for consistent behavior.
+- The watcher will reload `.ragignore` on changes and emit delete events for files newly ignored.

 **Note:** Install `pathspec` if needed:
 ```bash